Book 01. Prologue to Adventure

 Zoran shook his head.
 “How far’s this cave?”

-The three pressed on through the darkening woods as Zoran tried to find where to start his tale.
-He looked at his hands and she noted the scars of faded rope burn across the palms.
-Then he clenched them and fell into step, and Faylee found herself listening to a tale of the RingWalkers.
+The three pressed on through the darkening woods as Zoran tried to find where to start his story.
+He looked at his hands and she noted the scars of faded rope burn across their palms.
+Then he dug his nails in and slowed his step, and Faylee found herself listening to a tale of the RingWalkers.